10-Step Guide to Building Your Own Home

 Site Prep

 Before you start building, you’ll need to prepare the building site.
 You’ll want to be sure that soil conditions are stable.
-You may want to engage a civil engineer to give the site a look.
+You may want to engage a civil engineer to take a look at the site.
 A site surveyor can stake the property boundaries.
-Then you’ll need to clear brush and debris at least to 25 feet around the planned perimeter of the house.
+Then, you’ll need to clear brush and debris around the planned perimeter of the house.

 Size and Cost

-But size is the biggie.
+But size is the biggest consideration.
 The larger the build, the more labor and material costs you should expect.
-The average new home in the country has about 2,200 square feet at $150 per square foot, HomeAdvisor notes.
+The average new home in the country has about 2,400 square feet at $150-$200 per square foot.

-After the peak of the pandemic, there were months-long delays to receive materials, from appliances to garage doors, and construction costs increased.
+In the early 2020s, there were months-long delays to receive materials, from appliances to garage doors, and construction costs increased.
 Oil prices significantly increased transportation expenses.
 Rising inflation left its mark, but prices leveled off in 2023.
-All of which is to say, cost numbers are a moving target.
+All of which is to say that costs are a moving target.

 Finance Options